canjs/canjs/guides/getting-started-tutorial/models.md

 <script src="app.js"></script>
 ```

-Let's go back to our app now, and see what happens!
+Let's go back to our app now and see what happens!
 If everything went
 according to plan, you should see something like this:

 ![](../can/guides/images/4_models/FinalRestaurantComponentNoSelect.png)